-This report delivers evidence-based and practical recommendations on how to better support employment and economic development in England.
-It builds on sub-national data analysis and consultations with local stakeholders in Nottingham and North Nottinghamshire in the East Midlands as well as Hull and Scarborough in Yorkshire and the Humber.
+This report delivers evidence-based and practical recommendations on how to better support employment and economic development in Flanders, Belgium.
+It builds on sub-national data analysis and consultations with local stakeholders in two case study areas (Antwerp and Limburg).
 It provides a comparative framework to understand the role of the local level in contributing to more and better quality jobs.
-The report can help national and local policy makers in England and the UK build effective and sustainable partnerships at the local level, which join-up efforts and achieve stronger outcomes across employment, training, and economic development policies.
+The report can help national, regional, and local policy makers in Belgium build effective and sustainable partnerships at the local level, which join-up efforts and achieve stronger outcomes across employment, training, and economic development policies.
 Co-ordinated policies can help workers find suitable jobs, while also stimulating entrepreneurship and productivity, which increases the quality of life and prosperity within a community as well as throughout the country.